Ray tracing hardware

 Quake Wars: Ray Traced was rendered using Intel's now-cancelled Xeon Phi PCI 3.0 board.

-Ray tracing hardware is special-purpose computer hardware designed for accelerating ray tracing calculations.
+Ray tracing hardware is application specific computer hardware designed for acceleration of ray tracing calculations, especially real-time raytracing of graphics for interactive applications.

 Ray tracing and rasterization

 The problem of rendering 3D graphics can be conceptually presented as finding all intersections between a set of "primitives" (typically triangles or polygons) and a set of "rays" (typically one or more per pixel).

-Up to 2010, all typical graphic acceleration boards, called graphics processing units (GPUs), used rasterization algorithms.
+Up to the 2010s, mass market graphic acceleration boards, called graphics processing units (GPUs), used rasterization algorithms.
 The ray tracing algorithm solves the rendering problem in a different way.
 In each step, it finds all intersections of a ray with a set of relevant primitives of the scene.

 Both approaches have their own benefits and drawbacks.
 Rasterization can be performed using devices based on a stream computing model, one triangle at the time, and access to the complete scene is needed only once.
 (Note: For additional visualizations such as shadows, or reflections such as produced by a large flat body of water, an addition pass of the scene graph is required for each effect.)
 The drawback of rasterization is that non-local effects, required for an accurate simulation of a scene, such as reflections and shadows are difficult; and refractions nearly impossible to compute.

 The ray tracing algorithm is inherently suitable for scaling by parallelization of individual ray renders.
 However, anything other than ray casting requires recursion of the ray tracing algorithm (and random access to the scene graph) to complete their analysis, since reflected, refracted, and scattered rays require that various parts of the scene be re-accessed in a way not easily predicted.
 But it can easily compute various kinds of physically correct effects, providing much more realistic impression than rasterization.
 (Note: Rasterization methods are capable of generating realistic shadows (including shadows produced by partially transparent objects), and plane reflections easily (as of 2010), but do not easily implement reflections from non planar surfaces (excluding approximations using normal maps) or refractions.)